Assignment 7: System Monitor with Interrupts

 1) Configuring PS/2 interrupts

-Start by writing a basic handler function that reads a bit from the data gpio.
-The handler function needs to know which gpio to read from.
-The clock and data gpio are stored in the ps_device_t struct; we recommend you use the aux_data argument to pass a pointer to that struct.
+Start by writing a simple version of the handler function.
+The function needs to know which gpio to read from.
+The clock and data gpio are stored in the ps_device_t struct; we recommend you use the aux_data argument to pass a pointer to struct.
 For now, have your handler just announce the interrupt with a quick uart_putchar('+'). (if feeling fancy, can putchar '0' or '1' based on the data bit read, but stay away from complex printf; there isn't time).
 Be sure that the handler clears the interrupt or it will endlessly re-trigger.

 • initialize gpio_interrupt module

-• register your function as handler for the interrupt
+• set your function as handler

-The above steps do the event-specific parts of configuring a gpio interrupt.
-You also need to configure the top-level interrupts module.Review the module interface for the global interrupts system in header interrupts.h.
+The above steps are the event-specific parts of a gpio interrupt.
+You also need to configure the top-level interrupts module.
+Review the module interface for the global interrupts system in header interrupts.h.
 Here are the steps to take in the program main():

 • flip the global enable switch after completing all configuration of interrupts